learn-co-curriculum/dsc-one-sample-z-test/README.md

 As discussed previously, often, $\alpha$ is set to 0.05, which also has as a side-effect that there is a 5 percent chance that you will reject the null hypothesis when it is true.

 Later, you'll see that using $\alpha$, you'll formulate your test result as: "with a confidence level of 95%, we can state that...".
-For a $z$-distribution, this can be shown as below:
+For a *z*-distribution, this can be shown as below:

 <img src="images/hypothesis_test.png" width=670>